azureiya85/Metroidvania-Test/README.md

 Welcome to **Project Vampire**, a Metroidvania game heavily inspired by the Castlevania series, particularly **Symphony of the Night**.
 The game focuses on exploration, platforming, and light RPG elements.

 Currently, the project is in its earliest stages of development.

+**All assets here are just placeholder in this current stage of development.
+Please check the credit below for the link to original creators**

 ---